-Treats cancer, including breast cancer, kidney cancer, neuroendocrine tumors of the pancreas, stomach or bowels, or lungs, and renal angiomyolipoma and subependymal giant cell astrocytoma (SEGA) with tuberous sclerosis complex (TSC).
+Treats cancer, including breast cancer, kidney cancer, neuroendocrine tumors of the pancreas, stomach or bowels, or lungs, and renal angiomyolipoma, subependymal giant cell astrocytoma (SEGA), and seizures with tuberous sclerosis complex (TSC).
 Also used with other medicines to keep your body from rejecting a transplanted kidney or liver.

 Afinitor, Afinitor Disperz, ZortressThere may be other brand names for this medicine.